corygraddy/Codex-NT/VFader/README.md

 # VFader

-**Build 45** - 32 Virtual Faders with MIDI CC for Disting NT
+**Build 46** - 32 Virtual Faders with MIDI CC for Disting NT

 ## Overview

 VFader is a Disting NT algorithm that provides 32 virtual faders organized into 4 pages of 8 faders each.
-Each fader can be controlled via the three pots (L, C, R) and outputs both MIDI CC messages (7-bit or 14-bit).
+Each fader can be controlled via the three pots (L, C, R) and outputs MIDI CC messages (7-bit or 14-bit).

 ## Key Features

 - **32 Virtual Faders**: 4 pages × 8 faders per page
-- **8 CV Outputs**: Direct voltage control (0-10V) from any fader
 - **Dual Control Modes**:
   - **Note Mode**: Send specific MIDI notes with customizable scales
   - **Number Mode**: Send scaled values (0-100 range, customizable)